quodlibet/quodlibet/quodlibet/docs/guide/searching.rst

+.. _Searching:

 Searching Your Library
 ======================

 Pretty much every view in Quod Libet contains a search entry where you can enter search terms and save them.
 Quod Libet will search in artist, album, title, version, and any other visible columns for what you enter.

 If that's enough for you, you can stop reading now.
 But what if you want